jasminemcmillion/hello-world/README.md

 ### Greetings! <img src="https://user-images.githubusercontent.com/120766467/208255819-810caddf-c29e-4ba9-a257-94f6bad3d394.gif" width="20" height="20"/>
 <h3 align="center">
 <img src="https://user-images.githubusercontent.com/120766467/208231612-76f98938-5e66-44fc-b546-0c07b586a6f0.png" width="70" height="70"/> Who Am I?</h3>
 <p align="center">I'm Jasmine McMillion—a professional controller of chaos with a love for reading, anime, and tasty food.
 I have 8+ years of administrative experience, and a highly proficient skillset that allows for me to deliver service that is above and beyond expectation.
-These skills include (but are not limited to) excellent: writing, data collection, research techniques, report analysis, editorial methodologies, and communication.
-I also have experience using various case management systems, interface design applications, and image manipulation software.
+These skills include (but are not limited to) excellent: data collection and entry, report analysis, research, and communication.
+I also have experience using various case management systems, applicant tracking software, and image manipulation software.
 When I'm not typing away at my laptop, I can be found with my nose in a book, petting dogs at the local park, or illusttrating on my tablet.</p>
 <hr>

 <h3 align="center">